Olaparib and Radium Ra 223 Dichloride in Treating Men With Metastatic Castration-Resistant Prostate Cancer That Has Spread to the Bone

 ARM I: Patients receive radium Ra 223 dichloride IV over 1 minute on day 1.
-Treatment repeats every 28 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also continue to receive olaparib as in Phase I.

 ARM II: Patients receive radium Ra 223 dichloride as in Arm I.

 After completion of study treatment, patients are followed up every 6 months for 2 years.

 Castration-Resistant Prostate Carcinoma Prostate Adenocarcinoma Prostate Carcinoma Metastatic in the Bone Testosterone Less Than 50 ng/dL Carcinoma Prostatic Neoplasms Adenocarcinoma Olaparib Radium Ra 223 dichloride Laboratory Biomarker Analysis

 Open to males ages 18 years and up